nmvarinder/code-swipe/chapters.md

  - write a dummy auth middleware for all user except user/login

  - error handling using app.use('/', (err, req, res, next) = {})

+Chapter: 19: DATABASE, SCHEMA AND MODELS MONGOOSE
+- create a cluster on mongoDB official website
+- install mongoose lib
+- connect your application to the db  -devTinder
+- call the connectDB function and connect before listing to the port(very imp).